Bert Schneider: Early life and education

 Schneider was born to a wealthy Jewish family in New York City and raised in New Rochelle, New York.
 His father was Abraham Schneider (1905-1993), who succeeded Harry Cohn as the president of Columbia Pictures.
-He was the middle of two brothers, the younger Harold and the elder Stanley.
+He was the middle of three brothers, the younger Harold and the elder Stanley.
 Schneider tended toward the rebellious politics of the day.
 Briefly a student at Cornell University, located in Ithaca, New York, he was ultimately expelled.

 His brother, Harold Schneider, also became a film producer.

 Career

 In 1953, he worked for Screen Gems, Columbia's television division in Los Angeles.
 In 1965, Schneider formed a partnership with the film director Bob Rafelson, creating Raybert Productions.
 The duo brought to television The Monkees (1966-1968), a situation comedy about a fictional rock band (who became a real group, The Monkees, to meet public demand, and their own aspirations).

 The success of The Monkees allowed Schneider and Rafelson to break into feature films, first with the counterculture film Head (1968), starring The Monkees, directed by Rafelson and featuring a screenplay co-written by Rafelson and Jack Nicholson.
 The film bombed in its initial release due to poor distribution and the lack of a target audience for 1968.
 Monkees fans were disappointed that the disjointed, stream-of-consciousness ring of stories was not just an expanded episode.
 Art film enthusiasts may have embraced its creativity but were not interested in a film by the "pre-fab four."
 In recent years, the film has received above average reviews from critics and fans alike as an interesting 1960s period piece.

 They had their first major success with Easy Rider (1969), which ushered in the era of New Hollywood.
 Then followed with the drama film Five Easy Pieces (1970), which Rafelson directed.
 Following Five Easy Pieces, Schneider and Rafelson added a partner, Stephen Blauner, and Raybert turned into BBS Productions.

 They subsequently made a series of films, including the drama films The Last Picture Show (1971), directed by Peter Bogdanovich and The King of Marvin Gardens (1972), directed by Rafelson.
 In 1975 he was a member of the jury at the 9th Moscow International Film Festival.

+By the 1980s, Schneider was on his way out from Hollywood, with studios regaining control of what they believed the public wanted.
+By the 1990s, he was described as a "recluse", with film critic Patrick Goldstein (who described him as both gifted and self-destructive) stating, "I’d see him at parties, toting a plastic baggie full of pharmaceuticals of all stripes and sizes, hanging out with women who weren’t even born when “Easy Rider” was taking the town by storm."